Auspr7ng/ENGR130-Project4/README.md

 ## Files

 - `main.py`: The main entry point of the program.
-It reads the board, iterates through all stones, calculates their liberties, and prints the maximum liberty found.
+It reads the board, iterates through all stones, calculates their liberties, prints the maximum liberty found for both Black and White, and predicts the winner based on who has the higher maximum liberty.
 - `read_board.py`: Contains the `read_board` function which reads the board size and layout from a file and returns a `GoGame` object.
+It also validates that the board dimensions (rows and columns) match the specified size.
 - `go_game.py`: Defines the `GoGame` class which stores the board size and the board grid.
 - `get_liberty.py`: Contains the `get_liberty` function which calculates the number of liberties for a stone at a given position.
 - `label.py`: Contains the `label` function, a recursive helper used by `get_liberty` to identify connected stones and their liberties.